akekaluck/docker-101/README.md

 RUN ["cd","/user"]

 ## CMD vs ENDPOINT vs RUN
-RUN = Run when create a image
+- RUN = Run when create a image

-CMD,ENDPOINT = Default executeable (Execute when no command)
+### Default executeable (Execute when no command)

-CMD = Run docker command has options, it will be ignored.
+- CMD = If run docker command with options, it will be ignored.

-ENDPOINT = Always run.
+- ENDPOINT = Always run.

-WORKDIR:
+# WORKDIR:

 # docker-compose
 docker-compose -f [File name] up